carlo98/tello-ai-features/README.md

 svm.py: Creates a SVM capable of recognize faces, at the top of the file is shown how one should organize the images.
 [Face recognition](https://github.com/ageitgey/face_recognition)

-collision_avoidance.py: Uses a neural network to perform collision avoidance, chooses whether to go forward or turn left.
+collision_avoidance.py: It uses opencv canny edge detector to detect edges and uses the output as input for a neural network which performs collision avoidance, chooses whether to go forward or turn.
 DANGER!

 train_model.ipynb: Can be used to train a NN using images in folder "data" and saving the NN in folder "saved_models".
 In order to save images look at the commands in telloCV.py